browserengineering/book/book/chrome.md

         self.active_tab = None
 ```

+When it comes to user interaction, think of the `Browser` as "active"
-Each tab is "passive", and the job of the `Browser` is to call into it
+and the `Tab` as "passive".
+It's the job of the `Browser` is to call
-as appropriate.
-So the `Browser` handles all of the events:
+into the tabs as appropriate.
+So the `Browser` handles all events:

 ``` {.python}
 class Browser: